bpfverif/agni/README.md

 ### Claims to validate/reproduce.

-1. Automatically extracting the semantics of the Linux kernel's C code to SMT (Docker).
+(1) Our software can successfully start from the Linux kernel verifier's C source code and produce SMT that encodes the semantics of the Linux kernel's C code.

-2. 1.
-Verifying the kernel's range analysis using our `gen` and `sro` verification conditions (Docker).
+(2.1) Our software is able to verify the kernel's range analysis using our `gen` and `sro` verification conditions.

-    2. Synthesizing proof-of-concept BPF programs demonstrate a mismatch between the concrete and abstract semantics (Docker).
+(2.2) Our software can synthesize proof-of-concept BPF programs demonstrate a mismatch between the concrete and abstract semantics.

-3. Running our synthesized proof-of-concept BPF programs to witness unsound behaviour in a real Linux kernel (Virtual Box).
+(3) Our synthesized proof-of-concept BPF programs mainfest unsound behaviour in a real Linux kernel.

 `Note`.
 To make it feasible to run the artifact quickly and with minimal resources, we have limited our experiments to one kernel version and a specific